Tweener/kmpshipdoc/docs/features/authentication.md

 - Support for **password reset**: users can receive a password recovery email and reset their password directly in the app.
 - Support for **email verification**: users can verify their email address after signing up.
 - Firebase error handling for common issues (e.g., invalid credentials, user not found).

+---

+!!! success "Authentication setup complete"

+    You have successfully configured authentication in your KMPShip app.
+Users can now sign in using Google, Apple, or email/password methods.